toddheasley/boats/boats/README.md

 ## `Boats`

-`Boats` provides the complete Casco Bay Lines ferry schedule as a modeled interface that handles:
+`Boats` provides the complete Casco Bay Lines ferry schedule as a modeled interface:

-* Generating schedules automatically by crawling [cascobaylines.com](https://www.cascobaylines.com)
+* Generate schedules automatically by crawling [cascobaylines.com](https://www.cascobaylines.com)
-* Fetching the current schedule remotely from GitHub
+* Fetch the current schedule remotely from GitHub
-* `Date`-based querying of timetables and departures
+* Query timetables and departures using `Date`
-* Caching schedules for offline use
+* Cache schedules for offline use

 ### Example Usage